 - Then there's Solstice, a summertime soiree held within and on the lawn of the Cleveland Museum of Art.
 If you're lucky enough to score a ticket to the party (which has sold out every year since its inception), be prepared for a cosmopolitan affair that combines cutting-edge live music from global artists, world-renowned art galleries, and food and drink prepared by award-winning chefs.

-The museum’s Provenance Restaurant and Café, though not free, also is a worthy temptress.
-Well-known regional chef Doug Katz specializes in locally-sourced, seasonal ingredients in this unique restaurant that overlooks the museum’s atrium.
-Katz also plans occasional menus that complement major exhibits, like Peruvian dishes for an ancient Andean art exhibit.
+- The museum’s Provenance Restaurant and Café is also a worthy temptress.
+Cleveland chef Doug Katz specializes in locally sourced, seasonal ingredients in this unique restaurant that overlooks the museum’s atrium.
+In the past, Katz has planned menus to complement major exhibits, like Peruvian dishes for an exhibit of ancient Andean art.